Chicken Livers with Pomegranate Molasses

 By Shewekar Elgharably • July 19, 2016

-This chicken livers recipe is delicious and easy to prepare in less than 30 minutes.
+This chicken liver recipe is delicious and easy to prepare in less than 30 minutes.
 It works as a main dish for lunch or dinner or as part of a lavish weekend brunch for family or friends.

-The smoothness of the livers combined with the pomegranate sweetness will remind you of your favorite Lebanese restaurant.
+The tenderness of the livers combined with the pomegranate sweetness will remind you of your favorite Lebanese restaurant.
 Roll up your sleeves, toast your Baladi or Shami bread and make sure to dig in with all your heart!

 - 1 kg chicken livers (large cuts) - كبد الدجاج